chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I'm in conversations with a few companies, but Sungrow is my top choice because of renewable energy impact, growth in European market, and technology stack .
 I'm genuinely excited about this opportunity.

+> If we make you an offer today, would you accept?

+I'm very motivated to join Sungrow.
+I'd need to review the complete offer details carefully, assuming everything aligns with our discussions, I'm ready to accept the offer.

 > When would you need to give us an answer if we make an offer?

-I'd like about two business days to carefully review the offer.
+I'd like about two days to carefully review the offer.
 It's an important decision, so I can give you my final answer by next Monday.

 ### Hobbies